Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

    |                 |
    front             back

    * The sum for this iteration is greater than the target, but we dont have more information on the difference between the elements of the input array.
-So what we can do it to move thje front pointer to the right to find a smaller sum as a test.
+So what we can do it to move the front pointer to the right to find a smaller sum as a test.

    // iteration 2
    target = 9